 Biography

-Alva made her concerto debut with the Gothenburg Symphony Orchestra at the age of 16, winning ’Polstjärnepriset’ with her performance of Carl Nielsen’s testing Violin Concerto.
-She has twice been victorious at the Jacob Gade Violin Competition and won both First Prize and the Aarhus Symphony Orchestra’s special prize at the Danish Strings Competition.
+Alva made her concerto debut with the Gothenburg Symphony Orchestra at the age of 16, winning ’Polstjärnepriset’ with her performance of Carl Nielsen’s Violin Concerto.
+Since then, she has continued to explore the enormous repertoire written for the violin – both the violin concertos and the chamber music.

-Alva began her musical education at the Royal Danish Academy of Music in Copenhagen where she studied with the Ukrainian violinist Alexandre Zapolski, who gave her a particular appreciation of the Slavic violin tradition with its focus on quality of tone and colour combined with its deep communicative and expressive impulse.
-She continued her studies with Peter Herresthal and Asbjørn Nørgaard, and is now a student of Professor Stephan Picard at Hochschule für Musik Hanns Eisler in Berlin.
+Alva started her studies with the Ukrainian violinist, Alexandre Zapolski, which gave her a particular appreciation of the Slavic violin tradition with its focus on quality of tone and colour combined with its deep communicative and expressive impulse.
+She continues to explore the more traditional way of understanding and relating to music.

 Alva has been the recipient of prestigious scholarships from the Augustinus Foundation, Sonning Foundation, Jacob Gades Legacy and the Carl and Anne Marie Carl-Nielsen Legacy.